ianderrington/genai/docs/Understanding/building/index.md

 ### Tech-stack

-The tech stack can be

-??? tip "[Challenges and Applications of Large Language Models Kaddour et al](https://arxiv.org/pdf/2307.10169.pdf) This is a well-done and comprehensive review."
+This is a well-done and comprehensive review."

 ## Additional Literature